jenskutilek/jkUnicode/doc/customizing.rst

 When you have customized the definitions to your liking, run the script `generatePyLangData.py` to convert the data from the initial JSON representation to the final JSON representation.
 This will update the file `tools/language_characters.json`, which is directly used by the :py:class:`jkUnicode.orthography` module.

 Some characters are ignored by default in all orthography definitions.
+There is currently no way to edit these, other than to directly change the list IGNORED_UNICODES in :py:class:`jkUnicode.orthography`.
+The list currently contains the minute and second characters (U+2032, U+2033), which appear in many language definitions in the CLDR, but are not contained in a lot of standard font glyph sets.